Ghana–Hungary relations: 21st century

-Hungary established a new diplomatic mission in Ghana with the opening of the Hungarian Embassy in Accra on 1 April 2016 as part of the Hungarian Government's Southern Opening foreign policy program.
+Hungary reopened its embassy in Accra on 1 April 2016 as part of the Orbán government's "Southern Opening" foreign policy program.
 The embassy also serves eight other West African countries namely Togo, Burkina Faso, Ivory Coast, Liberia, Guinea, Sierra Leone, Gambia, and Senegal.
 Following the revitalization of bilateral relations, Hungary has partnered with the Ghanaian government on several projects and invested tens of millions of euros in the country.
 Former Ambassador András Szabó announced a $70 million-worth of power generation investment as part of the 400+ megawatt Bridge Power Project.
 The funds were used to purchase three out of five GE aero-derivative gas turbines used during the first stage of the r plant.

 In line with the new Hungarian foreign policy, the Hungarian Foreign Minister Péter Szijjártó visited Ghana in 2017 and announced several new projects and the establishment of the Ghanaian-Hungarian Business Council tasked with overseeing and managing the coordination of businesses operating in both countries.
 During his two-day visit, the Foreign Minister promoted projects such as the building of a wastewater treatment plant in Kumasi, the construction of food processing factories, the building of bridges, and the investment in the aforementioned power plant.

+In January 2022, the Hungarian President, János Áder visited Ghana.
+He was the first Hungarian President to do so since 1989.

 The embassy also holds the annual Hungarian Cultural Week in Accra to promote bilateral relations and educate Ghanaians about Hungary.